 Opting for plant-based meals from a service could have specific health benefits.
 For example, according to a

 Food subscription services may also be helpful for people working to reach or maintain a moderate weight.
 A 2021 study found that combining meal kits with a personalized meal planning service helped 39% of participants with obesity lose at least 5% of their starting weight.

 Food subscription services may represent a convenient way to eat healthy meals.
-And opting for meal kits rather than premade meals can encourage a person to improve their cooking skills.
+Opting for meal kits rather than premade dishes can encourage a person to improve their cooking skills.

-When choosing a service, it is important to keep cost, dietary requirements, and family size in mind.
+When choosing a service, it is important for people to consider cost, dietary requirements, and family size.
 Depending on a person’s needs, they may prefer plant-based, low-calorie, or carb-conscious options.